17 Confident Ways to Say What You Really Think

 Envato Elements

-6. Be prepared for different reactions: Not everyone will agree.
+6. Be prepared for different reactions, since not everyone will agree.

 Envato Elements